-Perspectives are now modeled using Dynamics 365 for Operations add-ins for Visual Studio.
+Perspectives are now modeled using Finance and Operations add-ins for Visual Studio.
 (Visual Studio is now the development environment.)
 Perspectives are comprised of aggregate measurements and aggregate dimensions.
 As a developer, you have the ability to model simpler schemas for answering business questions using aggregate measurements and aggregate dimensions.
-Aggregate measurements can be used to define data entities (called aggregate data entities) which can be directly bound to Dynamics 365 for Operations forms as a data source.
+Aggregate measurements can be used to define data entities (called aggregate data entities) which can be directly bound to Finance and Operations forms as a data source.
 Aggregate data entities can also be used to

 - Expose data to PowerBI.